bscotch/stitch/README.md

   sounds.bitRate = 64;
 })
 ```

+This README includes additional code examples for each feature in the [Features section](#features).

 **ⓘ Note:** We (Bscotch) add features only when we need them, so existing functionality
 will always be limited.
 However, the code is set up to make it relatively